Ransomware Incident Response Solution

 New ECSs can be created and no alerts are reported by Cloud Eye, but the ECS is inaccessible.

-11. Ensure that a ticket has been created for the event.
-If no, manually create one.
+- Ensure that a ticket has been created for the incident.
+If no ticket generated automatically, manually create one.

-12. If the ticket already exists, determine the alarm or metric that indicates the problem.
+- If there is a ticket already, determine the alert or metric associated with the problem.

 If a ticket is automatically generated due to an alarm or metric, the reason why the ticket is automatically generated can be specified.
 If the ticket is not automatically generated, the alarm or notification that causes the problem is recorded.
 Check whether the service interruption is caused by a known event or other causes.
 If you cannot determine whether the service interruption is caused by a known event or other causes, record the actual attack medium.